 A non-refundable deposit of $350.00 is required for the Introductory Workshop or Professor Certification Program.

 A non-refundable deposit of $500 is required to register for both the Introductory Workshop and Certification Program.

 Balances are due on or before June 4th.

 In support of educators being able to pursue more in-depth training, we offer discounted rates for longer stays.
 Teaching artists may choose to stay for as long as the entire Summer Session.

 If interested, please inquire.

-Inquire about available partial scholarships for ATME members.
+Inquire about available partial scholarships for ATME members and KCACTF participating schools.

 Middlesex County College

 Margolis Method has inspired me endlessly.
 It is truly an approach to total actor training that can be seamlessly applied across genres/styles from text-based work, to devising and everything in between.
-My students are energized by this work and the fundamentals can be incorporated into your existing pedagogy!!
-Kari Margolis is a masterful teacher & amazing powerhouse.
+My students are energized by this work and the fundamentals can be incorporated into your existing pedagogy!
+Kari Margolis is a masterful teacher and amazing powerhouse.

 Elizabeth McCormick Smith